AhmedAbogameel/paymob_payment/README.md

 > :pushpin: Note :
 >
-> May be you have to call paymob support to activate your test card
+> May be you have to contact paymob support to activate your test card